marieleme/covid-impact-on-aviation-and-air-quality/README.md

 > Repository for project code in course Introduction to Data Science \
 > By: Mariel Ellingsen, Steinar Brenna Hansen and Helle Sandsdalen

-This project tries to find out if some effects enforced by the pandemic have had some impact on the aviation traffic.
-Further, we analyze the air quality to check if it has increased.
+In this project we examined how the pandemic impacted aviation and air quality around the world.

 ## Resources